Best Monitors for Mac for Remote Work in 2026

 Buying Guide: What to Prioritize for Mac Remote Work

 Start with your MacBook model.
 MacBook Air (M1 and newer) supports one external display via USB-C. MacBook Pro 14-inch (M3 and newer) supports two external displays.
 MacBook Pro 16-inch supports three.
-Know your port count before buying two monitors expecting them both to work simultaneously.
+Know your port count before buying two monitors expecting them both to work.

-Check the power delivery wattage against your laptop.
+Check power delivery wattage against your laptop.
 MacBook Air M3 ships with a 35W charger.
 MacBook Pro 14-inch ships with a 70W charger.
 MacBook Pro 16-inch ships with a 140W charger.
-A monitor that delivers less than your laptop’s charger wattage will still charge — it just may not keep up under sustained load.
-If your MacBook Pro 16-inch is your primary remote work machine, prioritize monitors with 90W or higher USB-C PD.
+A monitor delivering less than your rated wattage will still charge — it just may not keep up under sustained load.
+MacBook Pro 16-inch users should prioritize monitors with 90W or higher USB-C PD.

 Consider what the monitor replaces.
-The Apple Studio Display replaces a webcam, a microphone, and a speaker — if you add up the cost of those three items separately, the price gap narrows significantly.
-The Dell U2723QE replaces a dock — its built-in Ethernet and USB hub mean you don’t need a separate $150–$250 Thunderbolt dock.
+The Apple Studio Display replaces a webcam, microphone, and speaker.
+Add those separately and the price gap shrinks considerably.
+The Dell U2723QE replaces a dock — built-in Ethernet and USB hub mean no separate $150–$250 Thunderbolt dock.

 FAQ